-Phone: (540) 568-2731 Website: http://www.lib.jmu.edu/rose/moreabout.aspx
+(540) 568-2731 www.lib.imu.edu/rose/moreabout.aspx

 JMU Libraries, consisting of Carrier Library, the Music Library and Rose Library, support research, study and instruction in the use of information resources at JMU.
 JMU Libraries house almost 800,000 volumes, including books, periodicals, and audiovisual materials; subscribe to over 13,000 journals; and offer access to growing collections of online books, journals, and media.
 The library Web site is an online gateway to the services and collections of the JMU Libraries.